hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 ## ROS topography

 The core ROS topography diagram below depicts how ROS messages flow through GISNav.
-The [API reference](/api-reference) has more detailed information on the purpose and design of each ROS node.
+The API reference(under construction) has more detailed information on the purpose and design of each ROS node.

 ::: info `MonocularStereoImage` currently disabled This diagram depicts partially implemented but disabled visual odometry (VO) functionality (`MonocularStereoImage`).